Adaptive Precision Training (AdaPT): A dynamic fixed point quantized training approach for DNNs: Experimental Evaluation

-For experimental evaluation of MARViN, we trained AlexNet \cite{alexnet2012} and ResNet20 \cite{he2016deep} on the CIFAR-10/100 \cite{cifar20XX} datasets.
-Due to unavailability of fixed-point hardware, we used QPyTorch \cite{zhang2019qpytorch} to simulate fixed point arithmetic on our faculties DGX-1 cluster, with 8 x Tesla V100 GPUs, which is only capable of integer and floating-point arithmetic \cite{nvidiaDGX1datasheet}.
-Speedups and model size reductions were computed using a performance model taking forward and backward passes, as well as batch sizes, into account.
-The performance model computes per layer MADDs, weights them with the layer's world length at a specific stage in training, and aggregates them to obtain the overall incurred computational costs.
-All layers were quantized with $\left \langle WL, FL \right \rangle = \left \langle 8, 4 \right \rangle$ at the beginning of MARViN training, other hyperparameters were selected using 10-fold cross-validation.
+Speedups and model size reductions were computed using a performance model taking forward and backward passes, as well as batch sizes, gradient accumulations numerical precision and sparsity, into account.
+Our performance model computes per layer operations (MAdds, subsequently referred to as ops), weights them with the layer's world length and a tensors percentage of non-zero elements at a specific stage in training to simulate quantization and a sparse tensor format, and aggregates them to obtain the overall incurred computational costs of all forwards and backwards passes.
+Additionally, the performance model estimates AdaPTs overhead for each layers $l$ push up operation $pu^l$ and push down operation $pd^l$ by

+Using \eqref{eq:pdops}, \eqref{eq:puops} and the simplifying assumption that a backwards pass incurs as many operations as a quantized forwards pass but is conducted in full precision i.e. 32 bits word length with non-sparse gradients, AdaPTs training costs are then bounded by